CatarinaBernardesUni/ComputationIII_Project_GROUP-17/README.md

+# Enchanted Forest
-Endless Wilderness Explorer is a 2D endless adventure game developed with Pygame as part of the Computation III Final Project at NOVA IMS (2024).
+Enchanted Forest is a 2D adventure game developed with Pygame as part of the Computation III Final Project at NOVA IMS (2024).

 ![rules1](images/rules/rules1.png)
 ![rules2](images/rules/rules2.png)